prabin-fuse/Streamlit/readme.md

 Ensure that the data entered on each page is stored in separate DataFrames (employee_data and department_data) and that the visualization page can correctly join and display the data from both DataFrames.

-Please provide a Python script containing the Streamlit application code and any necessary explanations for your design choices.
-Also, use a virtual environment while developing the project.
+Please provide a Python script developingcontaining the Streamlit application code and any necessary explanations for your design choices.
+Also, use a virtual environment while  the project.